Impeachment fight escalates as Trump calls probe a 'coup' | Devdiscourse

 News reports said the State Department's former special envoy to Ukraine, Kurt Volker, would testify Thursday and that the ex-ambassador to Kiev, Marie Yovanovitch, would appear behind closed doors on October 11.
 Volker had been sought by Giuliani to help pressure Zelensky, while Yovanovitch was removed earlier this year as ambassador after she reportedly resisted that effort.

-Pompeo himself risks greater pressure after the Democratic heads of the three investigating congressional committees said his being in on the phone call made him "a fact witness."
-(AFP) PMS
+Pompeo himself risks greater pressure after the Democratic heads of the three investigating congressional committees said his being in on the phone call made him "a fact witness".
+The Democrats say that subpoenas could also be issued to force White House compliance with their demands for documentation.

+"We're not fooling around here," Schiff said.
+"We don't want this to drag on months and months and months, which appears to be the administration's strategy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)